DalDeveloper/angular-6-boilerplate/README.md

 # Quickstart

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This project is a Angular 6+ boiler plate for the production level app.

 ## Development server